NordicPlayground/puck/index.md

 Command any infrared device.

-The 'IR Puck' can mimic arbitrary infrared remote controls, and receive commands over Bluetooth.
+The 'IR Puck' can mimic arbitrary infrared remote controls, and receive commands over Bluetooth LE.
 This enables your smartphone to control other devices like TVs, DVD-players and air-conditioners.

 Use this together with the cube, and the cube becomes a remote control for your IR equipment.